Weekend walks

 A weekend well spent

-Our travel expert, Craig, shines a light on his favourite place to spend a weekend walking around the UK and what makes it so great.
+Our travel expert, Craig, shines a light on his favourite place to spend a weekend walking in the UK.

-Rich history at every turn: From medieval castles to ancient ruins, the UK is packed with walking routes that bring you closer to centuries of history.
+Rich history at every turn: From medieval castles to ancient ruins, walking routes in the UK bring you closer to centuries of history.
 In Northumberland, you’ll explore sites like Alnwick Castle, made famous in Harry Potter, and the dramatic remains of Dunstanburgh Castle along the coast.

 Diverse and stunning scenery: The UK offers some of the most picturesque landscapes for walking, with everything from sweeping beaches and rugged coastlines to tranquil river valleys.
 The Northumberland Coast Path, in particular, offers breathtaking views of the coast, from the expansive sands of Embleton Bay to the wildlife-rich Farne Islands.

-Unspoiled tranquillity: The UK offers countless regions of untouched beauty.
-Northumberland, with its quiet beaches, serene landscapes, and unspoiled coast, provides a peaceful escape from the everyday hustle.
+Unspoiled tranquillity: Northumberland, with its quiet beaches, serene landscapes, and unspoiled coast, provides a peaceful escape from the everyday hustle.

-Accessible and flexible: Whether you’re a seasoned walker or just looking for a leisurely stroll, the UK offers options for all levels.
-Northumberland’s walking routes cater to all, with shorter walks and longer routes to suit your pace, plus helpful bus networks to adapt your journey.
+Accessible and flexible: Whether you’re a seasoned walker or looking for a leisurely stroll, Northumberland’s walking routes cater to all, with shorter walks and longer routes, plus helpful bus networks to adapt your journey.

 More time to explore?

-If you have a extra time, why not take a bit longer to savour the moments, the views, or the cuisine?
-Our longer holidays let you explore beyond the highlights: you have time to truly slow down, soak up a destination's beaty, and ultimately uncover what makes each place remarkable in its own right.
+If you have extra time, why not take a bit longer to savour the moments, the views, or the cuisine?
+Our longer holidays let you explore beyond the highlights: you have time to truly slow down, soak up a destination's beauty, and ultimately uncover their real essence with our insights and stays at independent hotels.

 FAQs - Find the right walking holiday for you